 Dr. Carmela Cucuzzella, PhD

-Concordia University Research Chair in Integrated Design, Ecology, And Sustainability (IDEAS) for the Built Environment
+Concordia University Research Chair in Integrated Design And Sustainability for the Built Environment (IDEAS-BE)

 - PhD (Environmental Design), Université de Montréal